bmaupin/langtrends-data/README.md

 #### Adding languages to `languages-metadata.json`

-1. Run update-languages to get the list of missing languages
+1. Run validate-languages to get the list of missing languages

    ```
-   npm run update-languages
+   npm run validate-languages
    ```

 1. Identify the language